Dvisacker/ethereum-inspector/README.md

 ### Additional features
 - Wallet similarity analysis between 2 wallets and calculate 1) tx timing similarity score 2) interacted contracts similarity score 3) etc. Not too hard to do and this feature doesn't exist anywhere else.
 - Column with total net inflow/outflow to related wallets.
 Only considering major tokens like USDC, USDT, ETH, WETH, WBTC, etc. to simplify.
 Maybe a good feature to distinguish which wallets are really related.
-- Embedded DB (sqlite) with labels from github.
+- Embedded DB (sqlite?) with labels from github.
 Also ofac lists/apis.
 - Related wallets first tx date
 - Export report to PDF
 - Export transactions/inflow/outflows to CSV